holochain/holochain-proto/README.md

 In other words, a holochain functions very much **like a blockchain without bottlenecks** when it comes to enforcing validation rules, but is designed to  be fully distributed with each node only needing to hold a small portion of the data instead of everything needing a full copy of a global ledger.
 This makes it feasible to run blockchain-like applications on devices as lightweight as mobile phones.

 **[Code Status:](https://github.com/holochain/holochain-proto/milestones?direction=asc&sort=completeness&state=all)** Alpha.
 Not for production use.
 The code has not yet undergone a security audit.
 We expect to destructively restructure code APIs and data chains until Beta.
 Proof-of-concept was unveiled at our first hackathon (March 2017).
-Alpha 0 was released (October 2017).
+Alpha 0 was released October 2017.
+Alpha 1 was released May 2018.
 <br/>

 | Holochain Links: | [FAQ](https://github.com/holochain/holochain-proto/wiki/FAQ) | [Developer Wiki](https://developer.holochain.org) | [White Paper](https://github.com/holochain/holochain-proto/blob/whitepaper/holochain.pdf) | [GoDocs](https://godoc.org/github.com/holochain/holochain-proto) |